typemill/docs/01-getting-started/01-installation.md

 ## Run on Linux/Ubuntu

+Some users reported errors with linux- and ubuntu-systems.
 If you run typmill locally with linux, then you have to double check if mod-rewrite is configured correctly.
-Please follow the steps described in this article: https://hostadvice.com/how-to/how-to-enable-apache-mod_rewrite-on-an-ubuntu-18-04-vps-or-dedicated-server/
+If you face any problems, please follow the steps described in this article: https://hostadvice.com/how-to/how-to-enable-apache-mod_rewrite-on-an-ubuntu-18-04-vps-or-dedicated-server/

 Enable the mod-rewrite modules